wormhole-foundation/xdapp-book/src/technical/aptos/overview.md

 # Aptos

-Aptos is currently only supported in testnet.
+Aptos is currently only supported in Testnet.

 The official Wormhole integration can be found [here](https://github.com/wormhole-foundation/wormhole/tree/aptos/integration).